mysociety/fixmystreet/README.md

       and coping if MapIt has its debug switched on)
 * v1.0 (24th October 2012)
     - Official launch of the FixMyStreet platform

-## Installation

-We've been working hard to make FixMyStreet Platform easy to install and re-use in other countries - please see our site at <http://code.fixmystreet.com/> for help and documentation in installing FixMyStreet Platform.

 ## Examples